Language Translation

 Indiana State Fair Information

+The Indiana State Fairgrounds & Event Center offers modern event facilities in a historical setting.
 The Indiana State Fairgrounds & Event Center first opened in 1892 and has hosted more than 115 Indiana State Fairs.
 Prior to 1892, the first 40 Indiana State Fairs were held at rotating sites around the state.

 In 1990, the Indiana State Fairgrounds & Event Center began its present existence as a year-round events center.
-In that time, many of our venues have undergone renovations and upgrades that have continued to bring modern comforts to the Indiana State Fairgrounds & Event Center’s ability to be a great site for conventions, consumer shows, conferences, sports, concerts, fairs, exhibitions, meetings, weddings, banquets and retreats.
+Since that time, many of our venues have undergone renovations and upgrades that have continued to bring modern comforts to the Indiana State Fairgrounds & Event Center’s ability to be a great site for conventions, consumer shows, conferences, sports, concerts, fairs, exhibitions, meetings, weddings, banquets and retreats.

 ISDA Locations